Submissions to Brief Policy Perspectives are open to any member of the Trachtenberg School community: current students, staff, faculty, and alumni.

 - Write about something you are passionate about!
 Brief Policy Perspectives should be considered a forum to educate and inform others about a policy area that’s important to you.

-- Policy briefs: Your policy brief should contain a short summary of the issue, the relevant policy options to deal with the issue, and a recommended “best” option.
-You may also want to list resources where readers can find out more about the issue.
+- Policy brief: a short summary of the issue, the relevant policy options to deal with the issue, and a recommended option

-- Article reviews: Like book reviews, but for long form articles (think feature pieces in something like The Atlantic or the New York Times Magazine).
-If you submit an article review, please include a link to the article you are reviewing in your submission.
+- Article review: a review of long form articles (think feature pieces in something like The Atlantic or the New York Times Magazine).
+Please include a link to the article you are reviewing.